GrHalbgott/qr_picturizer/README.md

   -p Picture  String | Path to your generated QR code
 ```

+If no arguments are found, you are requested to put in a string via input command.

 ---

 ## Footnotes

+Used dataset:
-Used dataset: Yi Yang and Shawn Newsam, "Bag-Of-Visual-Words and Spatial Extensions for Land-Use Classification," ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (ACM GIS), 2010.
+Yi Yang and Shawn Newsam, "Bag-Of-Visual-Words and Spatial Extensions for Land-Use Classification," ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (ACM GIS), 2010.